pyvista/fast-simplification/README.rst

 This is faster than decimating the original mesh with the smaller target reduction.
 To do so, you need to pass a subset of the collapses to the ``replay_simplification`` function.
-For example, to replay the decimation process with a target reduction of 50% the initial rate, you can do:
+For example, to replay the decimation process with a target reduction of 50% the initial rate, you can run:

 .. code:: python